gabbyruehle/Aenocyon_Dirus_CDC_2021/README.md

 Description of code files **here**.

 ### /submission
 Our project has been submitted for review on DEVPOST.
-The video presentation of our analysis can be found (**here**).
+The video presentation of our analysis can be found here (https://www.youtube.com/watch?v=lA_c2W0T7fg&t=2s&ab_channel=DanielKim).
+Our powerpoint presentation can be found in the submission folder.